 The third phase of the project is also currently being built.
 It is a solar tower type of complex, with the ability to store energy for 8 hours after sundown.
 It will add another 150MW to the complex.

 With a planned total of 580MW, this is going to be the biggest single solar installation in the world.
 The main aim of this project is to cover the growing needs of Morocco.
-However, any excess electricity is ready to be exported to Europe, earning Morocco money, just as the original plan intended.
+However, any excess solar energy is ready to be exported to Europe, earning Morocco money, just as the original plan intended.